 Ability to ensure high security because of low possibility of interference/capture of signals.

-The use of the spectrum between 70 to 100 GHz is the only viable solution for Fixed links to achieve the above objectives.
+The use of the spectrum between 70 to 86 GHz is the viable solution for Fixed links to achieve the above objectives.
 The lower FS bands at around 50 GHz (28 MHz channels) (ERC/REC12-10) and 52 GHz (28/56 MHz channels) (ERC/REC12-11) have similar propagation conditions but does not provide sufficient space for truly wide band links.

 Therefore, the bands 71-76 GHz and 81-86 GHz are considered suitable for the deployment of high speed data FS links.